 This is a first in so many ways!
 Of course, it is the first garden update in 2015, and also it is our first garden update in January, ever!
-A winter growing experiment in Zone 3, a first harvest for us in the middle of the winter, and the beginning of a new growing adventure with the Tower Garden.
+A winter growing experiment in Zone 3, the first harvest for us in the middle of the winter, and the beginning of a new growing adventure with hydroponics.

-This winter has been really good to us.
-Lots of sunny and nice days.
+This winter has been really good, lots of sunny and nice days.
 In fact, it is unusually warm at the moment, and we do enjoy the break from winter.
 The coldest temperature we had this winter, as far as we remember, was – 34ºC (-29.2ºF).
 No, it is not -40.
 So our experiment to harvest in the winter is not totally true to Zone 3.
 But still, impressive.

 We left some carrots in the raised beds covered with straw squares.
 We thought this would be well protected.
 But it was not.
 This place is open in the garden, so the snow was not deep here and melted as soon as we had some warmer days.
 The melting and freezing again turned the straw to ice blocks.
 It was hard to get the straw squares off the ground.
 Still, some of the carrots were fine, some were frozen.
 Maybe we should have covered the straw with plastic to prevent it from getting wet and frozen.

 We had some more carrots that were covered with bags filled with straw.
 This area also had a lot more snow drifted on it.
 The snow helped to insulate.
 Here we got more good carrots, even though some got rotten – frozen tops.
 We think that the plastic right on top hindered them from breathing.

 We did not harvest all of the carrots just yet.
 We are leaving them to see how much longer carrots can stay fresh in the ground.

 All in all, we got a nice harvest of crunchy and fresh winter carrots.
 The taste is a bit different from summer carrots – sweeter.
 But also different from the fall carrots we harvested in November – they almost taste a bit watery, still much better then any store bought carrots though.